Haru Kakiuchi: 2023–2024 season

 Competing on the 2023–24 ISU Junior Grand Prix circuit, Kakiuchi began his season by finishing seventh at the 2023 JGP Austria and winning bronze at the 2023 JGP Hungary.

 He then finished fourth at the 2023–24 Japan Junior Championships.
 With this result, combined with his placements on the Junior Grand Prix series, Kakiuchi was selected to represent Japan at both the 2024 Winter Youth Olympics and the 2024 World Junior Championships.
 He was also selected to compete at the 2023–24 Japan Senior Championships due to his top eight finish at the junior championships.
 He finished eighteenth at the latter event.

 He went on to finish seventh at the Youth Olympics and seventeenth at the World Junior Championships.

 2024–25 season

 Kakiuchi began the season by competing on the 2024–25 ISU Junior Grand Prix circuit, finishing fourth at 2024 JGP Thailand and eighth at 2024 JGP Slovenia.

 In late November, he competed at the 2024–25 Japan Junior Championships, where he finished sixth.
 This result allowed him to qualify for the senior championships, where he finished seventeenth.

 2025–26 season

 Kakiuchi opened his season by making his senior international debut at the 2025 CS Kinoshita Group Cup, where he finished in eleventh place.
 He was selected as the host pick to compete at the 2025 NHK Trophy, however, one month before the event, he sprained his ankle while practicing a quadruple Lutz jump.
 Despite this, Kakiuchi opted to compete albeit lowering the technical difficulty of his jumping passes.
 He ultimately finished the event in twelfth place.

+In late December, he finished eighteenth at the 2025–26 Japan Championships.